The Girl in the Floppy Hat

 With deep regret,

 I had selected an aisle seat as usual, but the flight was lightly booked so when I reached my row I sat in the middle seat, an old trick to avoid anyone sitting next to me, and closed my eyes.
 I had just lost the two people I loved most in the world and didn't want some boozy shoe salesman feeling sociable sitting next to me.
 As we were rolling toward the runway, I felt someone climb over my knees and into the window seat.
 I sighed and was about to move to the aisle seat when someone sat in it as well.
-So much for solitude, I thought.
-Well, I'll ignore them.
-The aircraft shuddered as it strove for altitude and I glanced to my right.
+So much for solitude.
+The aircraft shuddered as it strove for altitude and I glanced to my left.
 Mireya, with the floppy hat still on, smiled softly and rested her head on my shoulder and I could smell her faint perfume.
 My skin tightened and my head felt as though it were burning.
 My first thought was that the telegram had been a mistake or a sadistic joke.
 I knew that wasn't true, but it was all I could imagine.
 I tried to say something to her, I forget what, probably just her name, but my lips and throat were parched and nothing came out.
-So I just sat there, more or less in suspended animation, when the person on my left put her hand -- an old, liver-spotted hand -- on mine and patted it three times, then folded her hands in her lap and looked forward.
+So I just sat there, more or less in suspended animation, when the person on my right put her hand -- an old, liver-spotted hand -- on mine and patted it three times, then folded her hands in her lap and looked forward.
 My mother had never liked flying and preferred to be as far from the window as possible.

 I closed my eyes again and thought how fortunate I was to be accompanied by the two women whose love I was entirely unworthy of, at least for the next seven and a half hours.